mehdishahdoost/javascript-bigindex/README.md

 * ECMA-262 is the official name of the standard.
 ECMAScript is the official name of the language.
 * In JavaScript, the window object is the global scope object, that means that variables, properties, and methods by default belong to the window object.
 This also means that specifying the window keyword is optional. (window.alert , windpw.print)
+* Ending statements with semicolon is not required, but highly recommended.